 Operation ID: Operation Identification is a nationally recognized property identification program open to all members of the Brown University community.
 As a Crime Prevention Program, its goal is to deter the thefts and aid in the recovery of stolen property.
 This is accomplished by applying decals to mark valuable property and tracking important identifying information about such property.
 Marked items are difficult for a thief to resell, and these items can be traced to the rightful owner.
 Laptops, tablets, cell phones, bikes and other items of value may be registered with DPS.
 A numbered decal will be applied to each item for easy identification.
-To make an appointment to have your items registered, please contact our Crime Prevention Offices at 401-863-9593 and 401-863-9637 during normal business hours.
-A list of events can be found on our website calendar and published in Today@Brown.
+To make an appointment to have your items registered, please contact our Crime Prevention Offices at 401-863-1379 during normal business hours.
+A list of events can be found on our website calendar.